blackarm-international/javascript_coding_style/README.md

 ## typescript based formatting

-the first step is to compile the typescript to javascript and diff them. the only differences should be code being changes to match es5. any differences in bracket placing, whitespace, semicolons, commas and newlines should be fixed in the typescript.
+> the first step is to compile the typescript to javascript and diff them.
+> the only differences should be code being changes to match es5.
+> any differences in bracket placing, whitespace, semicolons, commas and newlines should be fixed in the typescript.
+> the rules below also apply